 - Change the channel where your content lives.

-- Change the owner of the content by working with other creators.
+- Change the media of the content by working with other creators.

 - Change the scope of the content by splitting it up or combining shorter pieces.